-So, while his weekend was a big success from a sales revenue, it was a big loss for the business.
-The markdowns caused the gross profit to plummet and to add insult to injury, this store was a commission based environment, so his compensation costs were double YOY, but he only has $200 more in gross profit to pay for it.
+So, while the big weekend sales event was a big success from a sales revenue, it was a big loss for the business.
+The markdowns caused the gross profit to plummet and to add insult to injury, this store was a commission-based environment.
+So, the compensation costs were double YOY, but they only have $200 more in gross profit to pay for it.

-Does this scenario mean you should never run a sale?
-Absolutely not.
-However, it gives you a sobering view of the effect sales can have on your margins.
+This scenario gives you a sobering view of the effect that a sales event can have on your margins.
 With that in mind, here are four tips to help you maintain margins while feeding your inner need for a sale event in your store.

 Every vendor has a list of inventory they wish they did not (just like you.)
 If you buy closeouts, you get an item for as much as 50% less than normal for you.
 This allows you to put the item on the shelf marked at the normal retail price and then sell it for less but still make your margins.
 For example, we used to buy a certain item on closeout every year.
 It normally cost us $50, and we sold it for $100.
 When we got it at closeout, we still marked it at $100 even though we only paid $25 for it.
 However, we put it on sale for 40% off, and we could not keep them on the shelves.
 If you are following along here, that was still $35 in gross profit per item sold.

 Use Bundles vs. Direct Markdowns

 One of the ways many retailers have been successful is to run a BOGO or Buy One Get One event.
 It is odd psychology for the customer, but it works.
 People will buy more merchandise with these types of vents even though the discount is the same.
 For example, you can run 25% off your entire store and have each person buy one item.
 Or you can run a Buy One Get One 50% off sale (same markdown), but they bought two items versus the one.